AltropInc/alt/doc/script/Scopes.md

     {
         enter (x: string) : string
         {
-            self;   // refers to the instahce of bar owner;  // refers to the instahce of A
+            self;   // refers to the instance of bar owner;  // refers to the instance of A
         }
     }

     func foo (x: string) : string
     {
-       self;   // refers to the instahce of foo owner;  // refers to the instahce of A
+       self;   // refers to the instance of foo owner;  // refers to the instance of A
     }
 }
 ```
 The self in func foo is potentially surprising and thus worth noting.
 Altscript treats a function as a class, and a member function as a
 member class.
-Thus the decarations of bar and foo within the class A are equivalent.
+Thus declarations of bar and foo within the class A are equivalent.
 This is an important difference than any of the other
 OO languages.
-Since foo is a class, the instance of foo can have its own memebers and the self reference within foo is used to access foo's
+Since foo is a class, the instance of foo can have its own members and the self reference within foo is used to access foo's
 member.
+This unification of function and class opens door to user-defined functional objects.

 The selfclass appears in the block scope of a class's enter block referes to the atucal class of the instance of this class.
 The ownerclass
 appears in the block scope of a member class's enter block referes to the actual class from witch the instance that owns the member is created.